 Multiple Sclerosis Insurance Case Studies

-When you have MS, a little planning ahead of time makes a big difference for your life insurance application.
+With MS, a little planning ahead of time makes a big difference for your life insurance application.
 Here a couple real life situations that show how important it is to be prepared.
-Also consider who would be your best beneficiary prior to submitting an application for life insurance.
+Also consider who would be your best beneficiary before applying.

 Case Study: Male, 42 y/o, non-smoker, diagnosed with MS at 34, mild case, last attack was at age 36, not taking any medications, no other health issues.

-Besides his MS attacks several years ago, this applicant was in perfect health.
+Besides his MS attacks several years ago, he didn’t have any serious health problems.
 He went through all the treatments his doctor recommended and lived a very healthy lifestyle.
 This helped keep his condition under control so he hadn’t had an attack in over six years.
-However, when he applied for life insurance, he only received rated policies at higher premiums.
+When he went through the application process, he got rated policies at higher rates.

-We thought this was because insurers weren’t getting enough information about his condition.
+This is because insurers didn’t get enough information about his condition.
 We recommended he ask his doctor to write a letter describing how his MS was under control and that the applicant was in great health.
-After reapplying with this letter, the applicant was able to get a preferred policy with a discounted rate.
+He did this and he was able to get a preferred policy.

 Case Study #2: Female, 57 y/o, non-smoker, diagnosed with MS at 51, moderate case, missed scheduled treatments for a few years, started seeing her doctor regularly recently and getting proper treatment

 When this applicant first was diagnosed with MS, she did not do a good job managing the disease.
 She missed treatments and didn’t see her doctor as often as was recommended.
 Two years ago, she started following her doctor’s orders and followed the proper treatment for her condition.
-When she applied for life insurance, she was denied.
+She applied, and then she was denied.

 This was because insurers saw her poor treatment history on her medical records.
 We suggested she ask her doctor if he had fully updated her medical records.
 He hadn’t.
 When he entered in the updated information, the applicant reapplied.
-This time, she was able to qualify for a rated policy.
+After she did this, she got a rated policy.

 While your MS will make it more difficult to get life insurance, it is still definitely possible.
 You just need to be smart about your application.
-One way to increase your chances of getting insured is to work with a qualified insurance broker that understands this condition.
+One way to increase your chances of getting insured is to partner with an insurance agent who is an expert on life insurance with MS.

-Our company specializes in life insurance quotes for people with MS. We can help you put together your application and find the best company for your needs.
+We specialize in life insurance quotes for people with MS. We will find a plan to give you quality coverage.
 To get a rate quote and more information, give us a call: 1-855-457-6525 or fill out our online quote application form.